HRSadeghi/LargeNumbers/README.md

 ## Installation

-To use the model, just clone the project and change the path to the corresponding directory.
+To use the model, just clone the project, change the path to the corresponding directory and then install lib using `pip`.

 ```
 git clone https://github.com/HRSadeghi/LargeNumbers.git